a1zubair/Telco_Dataset_Analysis/README.md

    - Strong positive correlation with Contract_Month-to-month (0.35): Month-to-month contracts are more likely to churn.

    - Negative correlation with Contract_Two year (-0.29): Customers on two-year contracts are less likely to churn.

+   c.
+Multicolinearity :

+  - There is a strong correlation between TotalCharges_log and tenure.
+Therefore, the tenure variable was removed from the dataset to ensure more accurate results in the logistic regression analysis.